 This has been an interesting year.
 I felt the need to repeat past lessons–the ones I know my students love–and reduce the amount of new lessons I created.
 The truth is, I couldn’t stop creating new lessons or adapting old ones.
 It’s just way too fun.

 Some of the lessons that are making my honor roll this year have not yet been published on this blog and are making their way to new Art School for Kids video lessons or future lesson plans.
 Other lessons might be familiar to you.
 Ready to see which ones I deemed my favorites?

-1. In my Beyond the Basics e-course, I teach a unit on printmaking.
+1. In the past, I taught my Beyond the Basics e-course, where I did a unit on printmaking.
 I borrowed some of the techniques for this grade 5 Printed Fish collage.
 This lesson required some prep.
 The first thing my students did was draw ONE fish on card stock.
 Then, they repeated the fish by creating a template from the drawing and tracing the template onto other pieces of card stock.
 Then for the fun: printmaking!

 I arranged 3 printmaking stations with various texture tools, stamps, etc. The kids carried their fish on their background paper around to the different stations and performed various printing techniques to their fish.

 I loved this project because it was active and engaging.
 Every once in a while you need to get kids up and moving and making choices.
 This project was perfect for that.
 And the kids loved it.
-Everyone worked hard and were proud of the results.
+Everyone worked hard and was proud of their results.